 “This isn’t over!” she hisses, glaring at me through narrowed, tear-filled eyes.

 “Give me a reason.
-PLEASE, give me a reason.”
+Please, give me a reason.”
 I glare right back at her.
-Elena turns on her heels and as she is making her exit, she growls at Christian, “Tell your little girlfriend to watch her back!”
+Elena turns on her heels and as she’s making her exit, she growls at Christian, “Tell your little girlfriend to watch her back!”

 I look up first at Christian, then at Elena, then back to Christian.
 They both have the same stunned expression on their faces.

-“God damn it, Anastasia, what the fuck?” he barks.
+“Goddammit, Anastasia, what the fuck?” he barks.
 He’s angry, or shocked, or… something.
 I feel nothing.
-Pure rage has burned every emotion out of me and I just watch him.
+Pure rage has burned every emotion out of me, and I just watch him.
 “And you!”
 He turns to Chuck.
-I hate to intervene but I must.
+I hate to intervene, but I must.

 “With all due respect, Christian,” I speak in a tone as cool as the tone that I used with She-Thing, “I put Chuck in an impossible position.
 That fight was going to happen either in the lobby or in this apartment.
 I thought it best that it happen away from prying eyes and possible press and paparazzi.
 I asked Chuck to stay close to her and protect me in case she tried to hurt me, which he did.
 Please, don’t be angry at him.
 It was my fault.”

 “I didn’t miss,” I say calmly.
-His eyes get large.
+His eyes widen.

-Recognition fills Jason face as he nods once and takes the knives out of the door.
+Recognition fills Jason’s face as he nods once and removes the knives from the door.